GREENLOOP v2.4.0 / verification layer / MIT

 Plain files.
 No lock-in.

-Everything is markdown, JSON, and one TypeScript file.
-Read them before you run them.
-That's the point.
+Everything is markdown, JSON, shell, and TypeScript.
+Read it before you run it.
+That is the point.

 Is it safe to run in an existing repo?